Centrality Measures in Networks: Definitions

-Degree centrality is an obvious centrality measure, and gives some insight into the connectivity or `popularity' of node $i$, but misses potentially important aspects of the architecture of the network and a node's position in the network.\footnote{In the case of directed networks, there are both indegree and outdegree versions, which have different interpretations as to how much node $i$ can either receive or broadcast, depending on the direction.}
+Degree centrality measures the number of edges of node $i$, ${d_i(\mathbf{g})}$.
+We can also normalize by the maximal possible degree, $n-1$, to obtain a number between $0$ and $1$: $ c^{deg}_i(\mathbf{g}) = \frac{d_i(\mathbf{g})}{n-1}. $ Degree centrality is an obvious centrality measure, and gives some insight into the connectivity or `popularity' of node $i$, but misses potentially important aspects of the architecture of the network and a node's position in the network.\footnote{In the case of directed networks, there are both indegree and outdegree versions, which have different interpretations as to how much node $i$ can either receive or broadcast, depending on the direction.}